 Oh, Crap: Several things will happen if you tease Tsumiki, or if you unintentionally piss her off, to the point she'll break something in half.
 Literally.

 Overly Long Gag: The girls' nosebleeds.
 Particularly in the episodes/chapters involving Tsumiki waking Io up... by nosebleed.

 Parody Stu: Io's particular character trait is being irresistible to girls (and clueless about it) and incredibly competent in everything the cast has to do (except technology which is Mayoi's field) but it's usually (and effectively) Played for Laughs against Sakaki failing miserably.

-Tsundere: Tsumiki, who's both types in general and gets lampshaded when she utters a stereotypical line of the archetype in episode 1 of the anime.
+Tsundere: Tsumiki, who's both types in general and gets lampshaded when she utters a stereotypical line of the archetype in Episode 1 of the anime.
 It's even flat-out stated in the manga.
-In addition, Tsumiki becomes Type A whenever being teased by Io or embrassed.
+In addition, Tsumiki becomes Type A whenever being teased by Io or embarassed.

 Not even Mayoi is immune.
 Io's caring smile and occasional charming words basically mean he has a blast radius of female Nosebleeds.